algolia/kubernetes-hands-on/16-sidecar-containers/README.md

 ## Use cases

 Sidecars are useful for containers that are tightly coupled.
 A good use case is when you migrate an app from one machine to containers.
-The application will have a lot of `localhost` or `127.0.0.1` harcoded.
+The application will have a lot of `localhost` or `127.0.0.1` hardcoded.
 So with sidecars you can work around this.

 Another use case is to have sidecars helping the main container, like sending logs to a centralized system, sending the metrics to a specific system, doing SSL termination, etc.